freitzzz/arqsoft-19-20-ifp205/P2/ADD/iteration1/rest_api/README.md

 # Entrypoint

-GFAB REST API entrypoint is located at the following URI `/api`
+REST API entrypoint is located at the following URI `/api`

 ## Functionalities